 Easy Oven Baked Ribs with Sticky Korean BBQ Sauce, the perfect finger food to feed a crowd.
 These pork ribs are perfect for Game Day or any other party or celebration.
 It might be a simple recipe, but these BBQ ribs are heavenly flavourful, and the Asian touch takes them to the very next level.

 I don’t eat pork that often, but when l do, it’s a proper feast.
 Not quite sure why l stopped having this meat, it’s absolutely delicious, no matter what cut it is, or how it’s prepared.
-I remember eating pork ribs when l was little, but they were cooked quite simply, with no fancy sauces.

 If you are a fan of football, or any sport in general, chances are you’ll need a great party food to share with the crowd.
 And what a better choice than some tender, melt-in-your-mouth ribs with a generous coating of Korean BBQ sauce that has a fantastic spicy kick to them.

 Or, why not a great treat for Father's Day?
 Meat never fails to impress dads, and these ribs will surely be one fantastic starter for all dads out there.

 It is the first time I prepare ribs, and I must say I was unsure how to cook them, at what temperature, and for how long.
 There are many recipes out there, all so different, that one gets so confused.
 Most recipes call for the ribs to be baked at low temperature for hours and hours.
 Well, I don't have the luxury to wait around for so long, so I baked them at a higher temperature covered in foil.

 And that really did the trick, the ribs turned out really delicious.
 If you have good-quality ribs - and your local butcher's is always the best place to go - the ribs will be great, so no need to waste your whole day baking them.
 Let's see how!

 How to bake pork ribs in the oven